michaelway/KASParClean/README.md

 10	100-5010	0	0	2	2

 ```
+**N.B.
+The sample IDs must match those given in the earlier files exactly otherwise this will produce a blank ped file**

 ###MAP file
 The MAP file is exactly the same as a PLINK format file where: